How To Invest in S&P 500 Stocks

 The Drawbacks of Investing in Standard & Poor's 500

 Each investment approach has its flaws.
-Although the upsides substantially outweigh the downsides, there are a few negative aspects of the S&P funds to consider:
+Although the upsides substantially outweigh the downsides, there are a few negative aspects to consider:

 Large-cap stocks only.
 If you want to do portfolio diversification right, you need to buy shares of mid-cap and small cap companies along with large caps, include cash and bonds along with stocks, and make sure to allocate funds to international stocks, not just the domestic ones.